Gravitational Wave Resonance in Ultra-Light Dark Matter Halos: Gravitational Wave Resonance in the ULDM Halo

 Let us first consider the solar region, i.e. $\rho=0.4 {\rm GeV/cm}^3$.
 In the most standard scenario, i.e. $m\simeq 10^{-22}{\rm eV}$, one would wait for $3.9\times10^{17}$ years to see an amplification of gravitational waves with frequency in the Pulsar Timing Array (PTA) range, which is larger than the age of the Universe.
 For ULAs of mass $m\simeq 10^{-27}{\rm eV}$, the required time is $3.9\times10^{12}$ years, still unfeasible for current tests.

-On the other hand, the prospects are largely improved if one considers very dense regions in the halos, although still satisfying $\rho/m^2\ll 1$, which can arise in different scenarios such as the proximity to a black hole, a ``relaxion star" or a ``gravitational atom" \cite{Chan:2022gqd, Nampalliwar:2021tyz, Banerjee:2019epw,Budker:2023sex}.
+On the other hand, the prospects are largely improved if one considers very dense regions in the halos, although still satisfying $\rho/m^2\ll 1$, which can arise, for instance, due to the existence of a black hole in the halo \cite{Chan:2022gqd, Nampalliwar:2021tyz, Banerjee:2019epw,Budker:2023sex}.
 For $\rho\simeq 1.4 \times 10^7$GeV/cm$^3$, the ULAs of mass $10^{-22}$eV would take $1.1\times10^{10}$ years to amplify gravitational waves, which is compatible with the time of formation of dark matter halos\footnote{This corresponds to the most conservative assumption and a bigger gravitational wave amplification is obtained if one considers scenarios where dark matter halos formed earlier in the Universe history \cite{Savastano:2019zpr, Hogan:1988mp, Fairbairn:2017sil}.}.
 In this case, primordial gravitational waves in the PTA range could be amplified if they keep traveling through this region since the halo formation.
-For this specific energy density, $\rho/m^2\ll 1$ holds for $m\gtrsim 10^{-26}$.
+Shorter, and therefore more realistic, time intervals are achieved in denser environments.
+Note that for this specific energy density, $\rho/m^2\ll 1$ holds for $m\gtrsim 10^{-26}$.

 Figure \ref{figampmasses} depicts the amplification, represented by the argument of the exponential function in \eqref{eqfloquet}, as a function of time and ULA masses.
 It is important to note that the formalism used in this work would break down when the condition $h\ll 1$ is not anymore satisfied, which sets an upper bound on the amplifications depending on the initial gravitational wave amplitude.
 The most interesting gravitational wave frequencies lie in the PTA range and correspond to $10^{-23}$eV$\lesssim m\lesssim 10^{-22}$eV, resulting in large time intervals for $\mathcal{O}(1)$ amplification, although still compatible with halo formation time.
 On the other hand, shorter time intervals are achieved by lighter ULAs, namely $10^{-26}{\rm eV}\lesssim m \lesssim 10^{-24}{\rm eV}$, which correspond to gravitational wave frequencies from $2.4\times 10^{-10}$Hz to $2.4\times 10^{-12}$Hz.
 Although not covered by ongoing gravitational wave detectors, these frequencies could be explored in the future \cite{Hisano:2019iqc, DeRocco:2022irl}.